gatkinso/challenge/README.md

 | Google Protocol Buffers | 3.7.1   | https://github.com/protocolbuffers/protobuf |
 | Google Test             | 1.8.1   | https://github.com/google/googletest        |

-For more detail on dependencies you can always refer to the .travis.yml for Dockerfiles.
+For more detail on dependencies you can always refer to the .travis.yml or Dockerfiles.

 ## A Note on Google Protocol Buffers
 Google.
 Why must you vex us so?
 When building Protocol Buffers for use with this project, be sure to specify that the CMAKE_POSITION_INDEPENDENT_CODE option is set to ON (this sets the gcc compile flag -fPIC).
 The agent will not link correctly if this is not set.